-In our previous report in this series , we emphasized the importance of incorporating digital identity into your data-driven business model.
+In our previous report in this series , we emphasised the importance of incorporating digital identity into your data-driven business model.
 Strategy development and execution cannot be siloed.
-To generate effective results, organizations need foundational elements in place.
+To generate effective results, organisations need foundational elements in place.

-With this executive structure in place, senior leadership can ensure that strategy assumptions are properly challenged and that the organization’s security risk appetite is defined.
-Once defined, this allows the organization to communicate a consistent message about business priorities, including guidance on digital identity.
+With this executive structure in place, senior leadership can ensure that strategy assumptions are properly challenged and that the organisation’s security risk appetite is defined.
+Once defined, this allows the organisation to communicate a consistent message about business priorities, including guidance on digital identity.